Constitution & ByLaws

 ARTICLE IX – Appointive Committees

 There shall be such other standing or temporary Committees as the Board of Directors or the President shall deem advisable.
 The President shall appoint the Chair for each Appointed Committee except the Program Committee.
 The duties of the committees shall be those assigned by the Board of Directors or the President.
 At all meetings a quorum shall consist of a majority of the members of the Committee.
-Each Committee shall submit a written report of its activities to the Board of the Directors within 2 months of the end of the calendar year, and shall make progress reports as such other times as the President may request.
+Each Committee shall submit a written report of its activities to the Board of Directors no less than once per year, and shall make progress reports at such other times as the President may request.
 Brief reports of the activities of each Committee shall be communicated to the membership of the Association through a regular publication or otherwise.